scott-knight/linux-on-windows-11/customize-linux.md

 systemd=true
 ```

-Save the file and close the editor.
+Use ctrl+O to save the file and close the editor.
 With the above steps done, close your WSL distro Windows and run `wsl.exe --shutdown` from `PowerShell` to restart your WSL instances.
 When you relaunch Ubuntu or Debian you should have systemd running.
 You can check this with the command `systemctl list-unit-files --type=service` which should show your services’ status.

 <br/>